raugan/raugan/README.md

-# Hi, I'm Anurag Chakrabarti 👋
+# Hey, I'm Anurag 👋

-**Data Analyst · Finance & Business Intelligence · Bangalore, India**
+**PGDM student · Data Science · Bangalore**

-Commerce graduate pursuing a PGDM in Data Science, building financial dashboards and data tools using Excel, SQL, and Python.
-Focused on turning structured data into clear, actionable insights.
+Commerce grad now deep into data science — learning by building.
+I work mostly with Excel, SQL, and Python, and I'm interested in how data can make financial decision-making clearer and faster.
+Currently in my first year of PGDM at IIBS Bangalore.

 ---